10 Universal Best Practices For Starting A Nonprofit Blog

 Firstly, social media platforms like Facebook are generally not well suited for long content.
 Short, to-the-point publications are much more effective for these types of channels.

 In addition, you probably have quite a bit of information to post on Facebook.
-Things like events you are planning, opening of membership registration, a call for donations, fundraising news, and more.
+Things like events you are planning, the opening of membership registration, a call for donations, fundraising news, and more.

 While these posts are important, they do not tell the story of daily life at your nonprofit.
 Posting articles or stories that would normally go on a blog, with everything else on your Facebook page, leads to a high probability of them getting lost in the mix.